Thursday, July 31, 2025

 album: 'I Marc 4'

 A perfect opener for this set, '60s beat meets psych in the typical suspense-building style of a library track designed for fitting movie scenes.
-The name 'I Marc 4' comes from the initials of their members: Maurizio Majorana (bass), Antonello Vannucchi (keyboards), Roberto Podio (drums) and Carlo Pes (guitar).
+The name 'I Marc 4' comes from the initials of their members: Maurizio Majorana (bass), Antonello Vannucchi (keys), Roberto Podio (drums) and Carlo Pes (guitar).
 I Marc 4 recorded most of Armando Travaioli's compositions, and recorded with famous composers like Ennio Morricone & Piero Umiliani.

 02. The Underground Set - War In The Night Before (1971)